iustin/slides/namespaces.md

     namespace beyond lifetime of a single process
   - `setns(2)` takes argument a file descriptor to one such directory
 - `unshare(2)`: unshares parts of the execution context
-  - it means it can create new namespaces
+  - it means it can create new namespaces (before switching to them)
   - but also other things related to `CLONE_*` flags
 - speaking of which, `clone(2)` is very much worth reading, to understand how complex process relationships are